If you are not yet running any Facebook retargeting campaigns, you have missed out on a huge goldmine.

 - Add it manually to your website’s code (usually the easiest option).

 - Email the instructions to a developer of your choice.

 If you choose to integrate it with your Tag Manager, you can see the list of sites they partner with or request a new partner.
 Facebook walks you through the rest.

-If you choose to manually install it yourself, you’ll be able to see where you should install it in your website, and what the code is.
-After you install it, you can test it to verify that it’s working great.
+If you choose to install it yourself manually, you’ll see where you should install it on your website and what the code is.
+After you install it, test it to verify that it’s working.

-After you have your Facebook Pixel set up, you’ll want to check the conversions that it’s tracking and set up custom conversions of your own.
-There’s a ton of options here, which you’ll have more things to choose and to track than you know what to do with!
+After you have your Facebook pixel set up, you’ll want to check the conversions that it’s tracking and set up custom conversions of your own.
+There’s a ton of options here.
+You’ll have more things to choose from and to track than you know what to do with!

 - Payment Info

 - Find Location